xjtu-enre/ArkInsightICSE2026/README.md

 ## Scripts

 We use the following scripts in our experiment.
-Each RQn directory (where n takes values from 1 and 4) in this folder contains the scripts and documentation used for Research Question RQn.
+Each RQn directory (where n takes values from 1 to 4) in this folder contains the scripts and documentation used for Research Question RQn.

 ### RQ1_Script

 This directory contains one subdirectorie `compare_ast`, which includes the script files we used for comparison with the baseline tool for ASTs.
 The design of AST similarity calculation algorithm we used is in `design.md`

+### RQ2_Script

+This directory contains three scripts for RQ2

+-`CallGraphTest.ts` in the ArkAnalyzer execution environments, this script will construct CHA/RTA callgraph for input project and convert it to our format.
+-`PointerAnalysisTest.ts` in the ArkAnalyzer execution environments, this script will construct PTA callgraph for input project and convert it to our format.
+-`json_result_compare.js` in common node.js environments, it can compare two JSON files of dependency and divide the result with _same_,_from_same_,_to_same_and_file1/2_only_ parts.

+### RQ3_Script

+Since the measurement standards for RQ3 are consistent with those for RQ2, the same script was used.

 ### RQ4_Script